 By default, EDB Postgres Distributed uses asynchronous replication, applying changes on the peer nodes only after the local commit.
-You can configure additional levels of synchronous type tween different nodes, groups of nodes, or all nodes by configuring Synchronous Commit, Group Commit (optionally with Eager Conflict Resolution), or CAMO.
+You can configure additional levels of synchronicity between different nodes, groups of nodes, or all nodes by configuring Synchronous Commit, Group Commit (optionally with Eager Conflict Resolution), or CAMO.